stera77/documentation/automation/deployment_configuration/deployment_configuration.rst

    There are five options for Server Type:

-   * Load Load balancer.
+   * Load balancer.
 This option specifies a launch configuration as a load balancer so that servers in this tier will be treated as such.
    * Service General Service.
 This option identifies the servers governed by this launch configuration as a generic service such as a web application.